Venezuelan Alejandro Toro has a knack for transforming Latin ingredients into relatable recipes that are sure to please any palette.

 You also did a segment with Zooey Deschanel for the Purpose Project.
 How did the idea come about?

-The circumstances in which I got to meet and work with Zooey we’re extraordinary: A Tastemade travel show about finding purpose, the rebirth of a beautiful community, and sustainable farming.
-All Thanks to @CapitalOne and The Purpose Project, along with talented chef and farmer Kipp Ramsey of Long Meadow Ranch.
+The circumstances in which I got to meet and work with Zooey were extraordinary: A Tastemade travel show about finding purpose.
+The rebirth of a beautiful community.
+Sustainable farming.
+All Thanks to @CapitalOne and The Purpose Project, and talented chef and farmer Kipp Ramsey of Long Meadow Ranch.

 Zooey got to meet my best version and I, hers, which is a beautiful, young, spirited woman who’s willing to use her reach to shine a light on things that matter.
 She’s as sweet as we’re used to seeing her be on TV.

 After the fires devastated an entire Napa town, what was it like to go there and see a town filled with hope rather than despair?

 For me?
 It was a very humbling experience.
 It’s hard for me to see devastation in other places.
 Especially because I come from a country with so much of it.
 Nevertheless, the damage the fires left is substantial and I was able to not only see it, but to hear firsthand from the people directly affected.
 In a way, I was able to “put myself in their shoes.”
 Coming from Venezuela, what we dream of most is a time where we will be able to rebuild our country.
 These people were doing exactly that: coming together as a society to rebuild their community, without selfishness.
 It gave me a lot of hope for Venezuela and for the U.S., too, to be honest.
 I love and believe in people and this opportunity confirmed that.
 I especially thank Tastemade and our director, Joey Lucas, for putting [this project] together so seamlessly.